borkerprotocol/borker-wallet/README.md

 # Borker-Wallet

+Borker is a first-of-its-kind, Twitter-like microblogging platform built on top of the Dogecoin p2p network.
+Borker is open-source, decentralized, borderless, permissionless, pseudonymous, and immutable - affording it a degree of censorship-resistance unparalled in human history.

-A React/Typescript/Rust/WASM Progressive Web Application and wallet for connecting to the Borker network.
+The Borker-Wallet is a Progressive Web Application (PWA) and cryptocurrency wallet for managing private keys and publishing and consuming information on the Borker network.

 ## Installation Instructions